nkeim/alfred-ipython-notebook/README.md

 Copyright 2014 Nathan C. Keim

+Contributions from Dean Jackson.
+See the [GitHub repository](https://github.com/nkeim/alfred-ipython-notebook) for details.

 Licensed under the Apache License, Version 2.0.
 For details, see `filter.py` in the source code.

 This workflow is built with the [Alfred-Workflow package](https://github.com/deanishe/alfred-workflow)